intel-analytics/ipex-llm/docs/docs/ProgrammingGuide/run-notebook-colab.md

-# Analytics Zoo on Colab

-With [colaboratory](https://colab.research.google.com/), we can easily set up and run code in the cloud.
-How can we install Analytics Zoo and run notebooks on colaboratory?
+With [Google Colaboratory](https://colab.research.google.com/), we can easily set up and run code in the cloud.
+This page illustrates the steps to install Analytics Zoo and run notebooks on colaboratory.

 First, create or load a notebook file in colaboratory.
 Then, prepare the environment.
 Only you need to prepare is installing JDK and Analytics Zoo.
 As installing analytics-zoo from pip will automatically install pyspark, you are recommended to not install pyspark anymore.